 Breeding Bernese Mountain Dogs is easy since the breed is very popular and loved by the general public.
 Regular Bernese Mountain puppies are priced between $1,000 and $2,000 which is a good price point for both buyers and sellers.

 Yet, when wondering how to breed Bernese Mountain Dogs, the future breeder needs to be ready to relentlessly focus on health.
 The breed has a short lifespan with ten years old as a common ceiling.
-The breed is not aging very well, probably due to its heavy weight and the inherent stress imposed of the musculoskeletal system.
+The breed is not aging very well, probably due to its heavyweight and the inherent stress imposed on the musculoskeletal system.

 Background of Bernese Mountain Dog Breeding

 The Bernese Mountain Dog, or the Berner, belongs to the ancient family of dogs known as molossers.
 These dogs have a history that goes back in time for more than two thousand years.
 They include the powerful dogs developed by the Romans for war.
 This line includes mastiffs, and the St. Bernard.
 These dogs migrated throughout Europe as Rome expanded its territories.
 The large dogs that accompanied them were left in those areas of conquest and remained even after the fall of the Roman Empire.
 These large dogs were put to multiple uses on the many farms throughout Europe.

 More recently, the Bernese Mountain Dogs were used as large farm dogs in the area that is now Switzerland.
 The name comes from a popular place of origin, “Bern”, a canton in Switzerland.
 It is one of four farm dog breeds, or Sennenhunds, that originated in Switzerland.
 The others include the Grosser Schweizer Sennenhund, the Appenzeller Sennenhund, and the Entlebucher Sennenhund.